Superior Turbinate Atrophy

 4. Nasal Valve Surgery: If nasal valve collapse is contributing to nasal obstruction, surgery to reinforce the nasal valves may be performed.

-5. Balloon Sinuplasty: This minimally invasive procedure uses a small balloon to widen the sinus openings and improve drainage.
+5. Balloon Sinuplasty: This minimally procedure uses a small balloon to widen the sinus openings and improve drainage.

 6. Endoscopic Sinus Surgery: This procedure involves using a thin, flexible tube with a camera to remove diseased tissue and open blocked sinus passages.